 While there’s not a ton of technique involved with brushing your board, there are some rules of the road to keep in mind:

-Be careful using a beard brush on a short beard because you may irritate the skin.
+4. Be careful using a beard brush on a short beard because you may irritate the skin.
 However, don’t hesitate to use a beard brush once your beard has reached its full growth.
+It’s worth repeating: brushing your beard is an aggressive form of grooming.
+Too much brushing will create split ends and cause other damage to that facial hair you’ve spent so much time and effort to grow.

 That pretty much covers it all regarding how to trim a beard, as well as how to shape a beard.
 It all starts with the right tools, trimmers, scissors, combs, and brushes, as well as a bit of technique that you’ll soon master through practice.
 Trimming your beard is like any other skill – you get better with repetition and by listening to the advice of others.
 We hope you found this guide helpful and that it will enable you to transform your beard into something you’ll proudly look at in the mirror every day, as well as one that is the admiration of others.
 Beard on.